 Appointment to the role is subject to a satisfactory Basic Disclosure check.
 The Wallace Collection is an equal opportunities employer and welcomes applications from all sections of the community.

-The Wallace Collection Application Form Head of Learning and Participation
+The Wallace Collection Application Form Events Administrator

 Full Time, 40 hours per week